As a self-confessed space geek, I’ve always wanted to visit

 Construction of Woomera Village began in mid-1947 to cater

-for thousands of people moving there as part of the Anglo-Australian
+for thousands of people arriving as part of the Anglo-Australian

 Project.
 During its heyday (1949–71), the village population reached